dvoiss/android-geocities-theme/README.md

 The [ViewPump](https://github.com/InflationX/ViewPump) library is used to intercept a few UI components that are then modified to be "Geocitified".

+* `ImageViews` have their images replaced with GIFs that are better than whatever was there before.
+* `Toolbars` are modified to have the GIF back button seen in the video above as well as a hit counter, rainbow colored title text, and an "under construction" GIF.
+* `TextViews` blink and scroll (marquee effect) and use comic sans.
+* The root layout (`ContentFrameLayout`) has a background set with one of the supplied backgrounds.

 ### Can I use this in a real app?

-That's ill advised.
+That's probably ill advised.
 This library was not meant for serious consumption (surprised?) and as such some of the resources below are pulled from public sources.
 If you really want to use this you may need to check the usage/licenses for them or replace them.

 ### There's a lot of GIFs will it crash my app?
 Is this library stable?